 Approved Electrical Boxes

 The branch circuits are run into electrical boxes that are mounted inside of the walls of every room of your house.
-The National Electric Code requires that wires be spliced in boxes.
+The National Electric Code requires that wires be spliced into boxes.

-Receptacles, commonly referred as outlets, are used to provide individual plug-in points for power distribution.
-The housing market most frequently uses 125-volt, 15 and 20-amp receptacles for general household equipment.
-For appliances like 250-volt window air-conditioning units, a 250-volt 30-amp outlet is required.
+Receptacles, commonly referred to as outlets, are used to provide individual plug-in points for power distribution.
+The housing market most frequently uses 125-volt outlets rated at 15- and 20-amp receptacles for general household equipment.
+For appliances such as 250-volt window air-conditioning units, a 250-volt 30-amp outlet is required.